 The company has partnered with Carbon for this venture.
 They are the only company that can supply both incredible print speeds as well as advanced 3D printing materials that are needed for a midsole.
 For this project Adidas uses a custom-built version of the Carbon M2 3D printer.

 The business strategy for this line of footwear is also worthy of note.
 While this is just the first step, the company has elaborated on possible directions of their ventures.

-At this point, the cost per pair is unknown.
 While the company has not announced a price, it has stated that the shoes are going to be in the premium price range.
 This is to be expected considering that the initial run of the sneakers will be quite limited.

 Carbon has made many different partnerships and collaborative deals over the past few years.
 It is funded by General Electric and Google.
 The company pioneered the CLIP 3D printing technology, and Digital Light Synthesis process, the fastest 3D printing method in the world.

 Featured Image retrieved from Adidas.